mesosphere/dcos-docs-site/pages/services/kafka/2.6.0-2.2.1/started/index.md

     },
 ```

-The defaults can be overridden at install time by specifying an options.json file with a format like this:
+The defaults can be overridden at install time by specifying an options.json file with the following format:

 ```json
     {